 Lack of access to legal disposal

-Additionally, those without access to personal vehicles may not be able to transport household waste to local recycling centres and instead resort to dumping it on the street.
+Additionally, those without access to vehicles may not be able to transport household waste to local recycling centres and instead resort to dumping it on the street.

 Profiteering